skalarproduktraum/phd-thesis/chapters/scenery.md

 The construction and interplay of all the components is handled by the class `SceneryBase`, which a user can directly subclass to create own applications.

-In the next chapters, we are going to introduce the most important subsystems of scenery, namely those for [Rendering], [Input Handling and Integration of External Hardware], and for [Distributed Rendering].
-These chapters are followed by a brief description of the [Other Subsystems] in scenery, and [Future Development Directions].
+In the next chapters, we are going to introduce the most important subsystems of scenery, namely those for rendering, input handling and integration of external hardware, and for distributed rendering.
+These chapters are followed by a brief description of the remaining subsystems in scenery.
+We conclude the description of scenery with [Future Development Directions].